Inequity aversion in animals: Gibbons

 Gibbons live in small groups, two parents with their offspring, and do not cooperate with non-kin.
-Feller tested two white-cheeked gibbons (Nomascus leucogenys) in a target-holding experimental paradigm.
-She predicted that they would not respond negatively to receiving inferior rewards than their partner.
+Feller tested two white-cheeked gibbons (Nomascus leucogenys) in a target-holding experimental paradigm, predicting that they would not respond negatively to receiving inferior rewards than their partner.
 Indeed, there was no significant difference with the control conditions, although one of the two gibbons did refuse more than in the equity conditions, both in the case where rewards differed in quality and in the case where they differed in quantity.
 Feller did not find any contrast effect for gibbons.

 Gorillas

+In the wild gorillas live in family groups of on average nine individuals.
 In an experiment including three other great ape species as well, Bräuer, Call and Tomasello put six gorillas to the inequity test.
-In the wild gorillas live in family groups of on average nine individuals.
 Apes were given food without having to perform a task.

 The researchers did not report results specifically for gorillas, but overall for all four species the apes did not refuse food more often when a partner got better food.

 From their controlled experiments they concluded that any food refusal is not due to inequity aversion but, most likely, to not meeting their expectation.
 This food expectation hypothesis says that subjects have an expectation to receive the preferred food in some conditions but not others.
 Seeing the experimenter give favored food to a partner, not just being placed into an empty cage, may have created the expectation that they will get some of the favored food as well.

 In speculating why their findings are different from Brosnan and de Waal's, Bräuer, Call and Tomasello point to procedural differences, especially giving food versus token exchange.

 In a token-exchange test with two male gorillas, siblings, Feller did find some evidence of inequity aversion.
 One of the apes refused food far more often when his partner had received a better value reward for exchanging a token than in the control condition.
 But since both brothers also reacted to the contrast effect, Feller did neither rule out nor confirm that gorillas are inequity averse.